How to embrace and enjoy Christmas 2021

 Whether you’re into sushi, baking or vegan alternatives, there are a huge variety of online cooking classes or easy to follow recipes out there for everyone to enjoy this Christmas.

-2020 has seen uncertain times for the hospitality industry, so businesses have adapted to offer take-away services and teaching as a way to keep operating.
+The last two years have been an uncertain time for the hospitality industry, so businesses have adapted to offer take-away services and teaching as a way to keep operating.
 Supporting small and local businesses can give a sense of pride and accomplishment and too.

 Connect with the community

 If you’re not shielding or vulnerable and you want to get out and about in the new year, have you considered volunteering?